Professor General Practice

 Niels Chavannes is professor of family medicine, head of research and founder of the National eHealth Living Lab (NeLL) at the department of Public Health and Primary Care, Leiden University Medical Center, the Netherlands.
 He is also visiting professor at the Respiratory Research Institute of Zhongshan Hospital, Fudan University Shanghai, China.

 Prof. Dr. Niels H. Chavannes MD, PhD, graduated in Medicine at Maastricht University in 1998.
 He combined his specialization as a family physician (2003) with several diagnostic and therapeutic studies in primary care, resulting in his 2005 PhD thesis: “Tracking and treating COPD in Primary Care: An integrated approach to diagnosis and therapy” at the CAPHRI Research Institute of Maastricht University, the Netherlands.
 In 2003 he founded an innovative healthcare center as family physician with a multidisciplinary team in a deprived area in Rotterdam.
 In 2008, this was followed by two years as a consultant family physician at United Family Hospital in Shanghai, China, combined with an assistant professorship at Leiden University Medical Center.
 In 2010 he returned to the Netherlands as an associate professor, coordinating several (inter)national clinical research projects, and teaching on chronic disease management, eHealth and mHealth applicability, therapy adherence, and smoking cessation strategies.
 In 2015 he was appointed Full Professor of Primary Care Medicine, his inaugural speech titled “eHealth in Disease management: goal or tool?”, followed by his appointment as Head of Research and the founding of the National eHealth Living lab (NeLL) in 2018.
-In 2020 his Chair was continued under the title of “eHealth Applications in Population Health Management”.
+In 2020 his Chair was continued under the title of “eHealth Applications in Population Health Management” while he is currently Head of the LUMC Research Council Theme Prevention and Lifestyle.

 Prizes and honourable appointments